 Bagworms are small plant pests that can be hard to identify.

-They can grow up to 1/2 inch in length and are either green or brown.
-They are often confused with caterpillars, but their distinctive cocoons look like bags.
+The bags can grow up to 2 inches long and are often grayish-brown.
+They are often mistaken for caterpillars, but their distinctive protective cases resemble small bags.

 These pests can look similar to tiny pine cones on evergreen trees.
 However, those on deciduous trees may appear as dried leafy growths hanging from the branches.

 The larva can use its legs to move across surfaces and drag the case around like a snail.
-These cases are made during the larval stage, which is when most people first notice them.
+The protective cases form during the larval stage.
+That’s when most people first notice them.

 If you are unsure whether you have bagworms, take pictures of the infestation and send them to an expert.